johscheuer/inovex_classes/hdm_workshop_2018/Readme.md

   labels:
     pod-template-hash: ${POD_HASH}
 EOF
-# And now we can apply the patch to add the Pod hash to our own Po d
+# And now we can apply the patch to add the Pod hash to our own Pod
 $ kubectl patch pod simple --patch "$(cat patch.yml)"
 # You will see that our Pod will be deleted because now the ReplicaSet has 1 Pod to much
 # We can also adjust the replica size with the following command